︲ the AfroGreeks

 • ABOUT

-The project “the AfroGreeks” by Døcumatism, coordinated by filmmaker Menelaos Karamaghiolis, started in 2015 with actions that led to a public discussion in Kypseli, in 2019, about the African community in Athens, a first installation in the library for immigrants “We Need Books” and in the Catholic Church along with parallel events by the African community.
-The term was made openly known mainly through Instagram by the project and was adopted by young people of African descent who approached the project curious to learn what it was about.
+The project, which is run by Døcumatism and coordinated by filmmaker Menelaos Karamaghiolis, started in 2015 with actions that led to a public discussion about the African community in Athens held in Kypseli in 2019, a first installation in the library for immigrants “We Need Books” and in St. Therese Catholic Church along with parallel events by the African community.
+The term was made openly known by the project mainly through Instagram and was adopted by young people of African descent who approached the project curious to learn what it was about.

-The protagonists of the project’s video installation are 200 Afro-Greeks (so far) , who live and work in Greece, are proud of their origin, claim their right to be artists and strive to express themselves in every possible way.
-Their creative participation in the collective project “the AfroGreeks” offers them a chance to express themselves in order to become visible, to declare that they are artists giving form to a loud reaction against any type of racism, through a work of art they take part in creatively in any possible way.
-The aim of the project is to create an archive and a first record of the history of the African community in Greece in the 20th and 21th centuries, as an integral part of the national narrative and Greek history.
+The protagonists of the project’s video installation are 200 Afro-Greeks (so far), who live and work in Greece, are proud of their origin, claim their right to be artists and strive to express themselves in every possible way.
+Their creative participation in the collective project the AfroGreeks offers them a chance to express themselves in order to become visible, to declare that they are artists giving form to a loud reaction against any type of racism, through a work of art they creatively take part in, in all possible ways.
+The aim of the project is to create an archive and a first record of the history of the African community in Greece in the 20th and 21st centuries, as an integral part of the national narrative and Greek history.

 Artists’ Note